 Live Bait Rigs for Bows in Lakes

-Bait rigs are generally the most effective at catching trout in lakes and ponds.
+Bait rigs are generally the most effective at catching trout in lakes, ponds, and reservoirs.
 If you’re just starting out, use bait rigs.
 The most common method is using a floating dough bait on the bottom.
 Cast out 20-30yds and let your sinker hit the bottom.
 Then reel in the slack to feel for bites.
 Secure your rod in a holder or on a forked-stick and wait for a bite.
 To fish higher in the water column, switch to a slip float and worm.
 Let the wind carry the float around, experimenting with different depths.
 Set the hook when the float is fully submerged.

 Fishing Streams & Rivers

 Focus on deep water in streams and rivers.
 Usually this is in the middle, but in some sections it’s at the bank.
 Focus on different parts of the water column starting from high to low, ending on the bottom.
 Water conditions are still the number one priority, but structure and cover are more important in moving water than in lakes.
 Search for cover that breaks the current such as rocks, boulders, timber, islands, hanging vegetation, tree roots, bridge piling, etc. Fish around these obstructions to find rainbow trout that utilize them as a shield against the current.
 This is the same strategy for fishing for other species such as brown trout and brook (speckled) trout.

 After a heavy rainfall when the water is dirty, search for clean water.
 This will usually occur at the inflow of other drainages or water sources.
 In addition, seek out any new ground that has been submerged.
 Submerged islands are great places to try.
 Trout will come out of hiding to feed on all the worms and bugs that were living on this ground.